tom-seddon/ghouls-tng/README.md

 Ghosts will start from some position in this area.

 If not set, ghosts will start at some random point in the level.

-When testing in the editor, you will only ever get 1 ghost.

 ## Level goals